-In addition, the Department requires that all students take EPI 201, and as part of SPH-wide accreditation, all Ph.D. students must take a course on the History of Public Health (online).
+In addition, the Department requires that all students take EPI 201.
 A student may choose to take EPI 202 and include this course as part of his/her cognate field, if appropriate (see 2.3.3).

 2.3.3 Cognate Requirement